Mobley v. Workday: AI Bias Lawsuit Highlights and Implications

 The Mobley v.
 Workday lawsuit alleges that the company’s automated resume screening tool discriminates based on race, age, and disability status, highlighting the broader issue of bias within AI-based hiring processes.

-Timeline of Mobley v.
-Workday Lawsuit
+Mobley v.
+Workday Lawsuit Milestones

 Mobley filed his first version of the suit in February 2023 in the United States District Court for the Northern District of California.
 The plaintiff, who is African American, over 40, and disabled, claimed to have applied for over 80 jobs believed to be using Workday’s screening tool, and his application was rejected every time.